Disease Guide ·Exercise-Induced Collapse ·2026

 Low-Cost Condition Caveat

-With diagnosis costing only $50-$150 and no ongoing medication, EIC alone rarely justifies insurance premiums.
-The real value is emergency coverage if a severe collapse episode leads to hospitalization for hyperthermia — those emergency visits run $1,000-$3,000.
+Diagnosis costs $50-$150 with no ongoing medication, so EIC alone rarely justifies premiums.
+Real value: emergency coverage for severe collapse requiring hospitalization - emergency visits cost $1,000-$3,000.

 Red flag · Premium creep